 In fact, according to a report from Bing, businesses that were running a PPC campaign saw a 31% increase in the number of clicks over companies solely relying on organic techniques.

-Running both SEO and PPC can also give you valuable information about your target audience.
+Running both local SEO and PPC can also give you valuable information about your target audience.
 For example, if you’re a plumbing company and notice you’re getting more visits to your website when people search for “toilet running,” you can run a paid search campaign targeting that keyword to capture even more searchers.

 5. Boost Local Search Visibility with Listings Management + PPC